StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-04-01-FN-setup-rpc.md

       -rpcallowip=<ip>          Allow JSON-RPC connections from specified source.
 This option can be specified multiple times.
 ```

 Let's run the full node with default settings.
 Enter the command "dotnet run".
 The node starts up and logs various things to the terminal about it's progress.

+## Use the API with Swagger

-Wait a minute for it to finish starting up, and then go to the swagger web interface to the node's API at http://localhost:37221/swagger
+After the node has finished starting up, and then go to the swagger web interface to the node's API at http://localhost:37221/swagger

 Click on the GET /api/Node/status to expand it, and then click on the "Try it out!" button.
 This interface is used to manually test the API exposed by the full node.
 Explore the available endpoints - you can learn a lot about what the API can do from this screen.

 Go back to the terminal window and hit ctrl+C several times to cancel the running of the full node.

+## Run the node with RPC turned on

 Let's run it again, but this time with the RPC server enabled.
 Run the command: